ZeYiHan/ZeYiHan.github.io/content/authors/admin/_index.md

 ## About Me

-I am a Ph.D. candidate in Ecology at Duke University, working under the supervision of [Dr. Jean Gibert](https://jeanpgibert.weebly.com/).
-My research explores how rapid phenotypic changes occurring within ecological timescales influence species interactions, food web dynamics, and evolutionary trajectories.
-Specifically, I investigate how global warming mediates these complex ecological interactions.
-My approach integrates theoretical modeling, experimental methods, bioinformatics, and data science to elucidate the mechanisms driving trait changes in species responding to constantly shifting environmental conditions.
+I am an ecologist at Duke University working with [Dr. Jean Gibert](https://jeanpgibert.weebly.com/).
+I am interested in how phenotypic changes within ecological timescales shape species interactions and food web dynamics, as well as species evolutionary trajectories, particularly in the context of global warming.
+I combine experimental approaches, theoretical modeling, bioinformatics, and data science to understand how organisms traits affect and are affected by the food web they are embeded in.

-Prior to joining Duke, I earned my B.S. in Biology from the College of William & Mary, where I conducted research with [Dr. Jelena Pantel](https://jhpantel.com/) on the impacts of intra- and interspecific phenotypic variation on competition coefficient.
+I received my B.S. in Biology from the College of William & Mary, where I worked with [Dr. Jelena Pantel](https://jhpantel.com/) studying how phenotypic variation within and between species affects competitive interactions.

+In additional to science, I am also interested in hiking, paddle boarding, watercolor, and other forms of crafts.